jonchr/Responsive-Portfolio/README.md

 	Portfolio - displays pictures of my dog, Annabelle, since I did not yet have many projects to show Contact Me - contains a form that opens a new email in your default mail app

 Each page contains a header with links to all pages at the top, a section on the right with links to my LinkedIn, Github, and StackOverflow profiles, and a sticky footer.
+Each page has the same responsive layout: a default layout, a single column layout at 768px wide, and thinnest layout at 640px.

 ### Development